AbdelilahLbardi/laragenerator/README.md

 ## Schema

-Since Laragenerator uses (Laracasts schema generator)[https://github.com/laracasts/Laravel-5-Generators-Extended#migrations-with-schema] to generate migration and schema you can find the its (documentation)[https://github.com/laracasts/Laravel-5-Generators-Extended#migrations-with-schema] to know more about what to fill in `--schema` option.
+<p>Since Laragenerator uses (Laracasts schema generator)[https://github.com/laracasts/Laravel-5-Generators-Extended] to generate migration and schema</p>
+<p>you can find the its (documentation)[https://github.com/laracasts/Laravel-5-Generators-Extended] to know more about what to fill in `--schema` option. </p>